OutsideIT/FireMotD/readme.md

 Note:
  Some functionalities may require superuser privileges.
 Eg. check for updates.
- Please try doing sudo ./FireMotD if you have problems.
+ If you have problems, try:
+    sudo /usr/local/bin/FireMotD
 ```

 ### System Install